JakeOJeff/GoSpooks/readMe.md

 ## How to Play

-### Basic Control
+### Basic Controls

 -	Type 'look' to see around!
 -	Type 'inventory' to see your inventory.
--	Type '<direction>' to go in the particular direction.
+-	Type '(direction)' to go in the particular direction.
--	Type 'pickup <item name> to pickup an item!
+-	Type 'pickup (item name) to pickup an item!
 -	Type 'exits' to see a list of exits.

 ### Debug Controls